jberlyn/altar-quest-companion/README.md

 This application is just a standard HTML/JavaScript/CSS application.
 It uses [Workbox](https://developers.google.com/web/tools/workbox) to regenerate the Progressive Web Application service worker.
 If you make changes to the code, you should just run `workbox injectManifest` in the root directory, to ensure that the cache has been updated.

+## Running the Application

-You can run the application under any basic web server.
-I personally just use the [http-server] (https://www.npmjs.com/package/http-server) NodeJS package.
+You can run the application under any standard web server.
+I personally just use the [http-server](https://www.npmjs.com/package/http-server) NodeJS package during development.

+## Supporting the Development

+At this stage, I am the sole contributor to the application so if you wanted to shout me a cider or hot chocolate, you can do so via [PayPal](https://paypal.me/jordanberlyn).
+I'll aim to fix issues as quickly as possible, but I am also happy to review any pull requests people contribute directly to the project.